vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key1: e3a06cce15

 *** =instructions1
-Get people, sort by name.
+Get the names of people, sorted by name.
 *** =solution1
 ```{sql}
 SELECT name